UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest-server/overview.md

 ## History

+### Version 1.0.30

+* **Bug fix**: Fixed an issue where the callback step failed when a trailing slash (/) was present at the end of the URL.
+The plugin now automatically detects and removes trailing slashes to ensure proper URL formatting and successful callback execution.

 ### Version 1.0.28

 * **Plugin name update**: The plugin name has been changed from HCL DevOps Test Server to DevOps Test Hub.